Pirates vs. Guardians Player Props Betting Odds

 |0

-- Kwan has picked up at least one hit in three games in a row.
-In his last five games he is batting .381 with a double, a home run, two walks and four RBI.
+- Naylor has picked up a hit in eight games in a row.
+During his last 10 outings he is hitting .436 with four doubles, three home runs, three walks and 11 RBI.

 |Opponent